 - Parents/carers are invited to make an appointment through the School Office to have a look around the schools for admissions.
-This will give you an opportunity to have a look around and ask any questions. - New children (4 years of age) are generally gradually phased in over the first three weeks of Term 1 and parents/carers may receive a home visit/have a meeting with our Reception Teachers. - We generally admit children once a year in September when they are four years of age. - In Term 6, prior to admission, parents and children have several opportunities to meet their child's new teacher, including a presentation, to meet with school staff and to participate in some school activities.
+This will give you an opportunity to have a look around and ask any questions. - New children (4 years of age) are generally gradually phased in over the first three weeks of Term 1 and parents/carers may receive a home visit/have a meeting with our Reception Teachers. - We generally admit children once a year in September when they are four years of age. - Where an offer has been made, the school will provide for the admission of all children in the September following their fourth birthday.
+Parents can choose to defer the date their child is admitted to the school until later in the school year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the school year.
+Where parents wish, children may attend part-time until later in the school year, but not beyond the start of the term after their child reaches compulsory school age. - In Term 6, prior to admission, parents and children have several opportunities to meet their child's new teacher, including a presentation, to meet with school staff and to participate in some school activities.